TruckMonthUserAdmib/Mo2Audit/README.md

 LOOT sorts your plugin load order (the right pane) and does it well.
 Nothing automatically checks whether your *mod* priority (the left pane) is correct.
-That's the gap this tool fills -- the most common silently-broken setup is generated output (FNIS, Nemesis, BodySlide, DynDOLOD) sitting at the wrong priority and getting overwritten by the very mods it was generated to unify.
+That's the gap this tool fills.
+The most common silently broken setup is generated output (FNIS, Nemesis, BodySlide, DynDOLOD) sitting at the wrong priority and getting overwritten by the very mods it was generated to unify.
 The game doesn't crash.
 It just quietly uses the wrong